 My hope and intent is to provide a wide range of resources and ideas that provoke real questions and considerations under the surface of common dialogue.
 With a definite thrust toward clues for moving beyond limiting patterns that restrict our personal and communal evolution and experience of, as well as effectiveness in, life.
 Part of that is about giving different angles of insight into the why and how of developing skills, whatever they may be.

 I think the larger discussion, or the more relevant one surrounding skills development, involves what quality of fuel is being used to run the skill.
-Inevitably, and very quickly, this enters into considerations of how much of oneself one brings to the show.
-For example, anyone can learn a sophisticated skill in an extremely short period of time, once they’re completely convinced of the need, benefit and value of doing so and find enough full-bodied conviction to engage it accordingly (“You never hear anyone practicing a language; they simply listen and then begin to speak.” — Wade Davis).
+Inevitably, and very quickly, this enters into the consideration of how much of oneself one brings to the show.
+For example, anyone can learn a sophisticated skill in an extremely short period of time, once they’re completely convinced of the need and benefit of doing so and find enough full-bodied conviction to engage it accordingly (“You never hear anyone practicing a language; they simply listen and then begin to speak.” — Wade Davis).

 Concerning the Wade Davis presentation… That’s placed there for a number of reasons.
-First, he describes and gives examples of versions of our intrinsic values throughout his presentation (always keeping close contact to nature and his own embodiment of those very values).
-Second, opening one’s mind to the spectrum of human creativity, perception and ways of living can help to free us up from our own self-created restrictive constraints.
+First, he describes and gives examples of versions of our intrinsic values throughout his presentation (always keeping close contact with nature and his own embodiment of those very values).
+Second, opening one’s mind to the spectrum of human creativity, perception, and ways of living can help to free us up from our own self-created restrictive constraints.
 We have a lot more options than we believe, everywhere and with everything.
-Third, his presentation itself is a superb example of high quality fuel: obviously he’s absolutely sincere and passionately (and compassionately) engaged in what he’s presenting – the tunnel is being traversed as he goes and it’s easy to see.
-And last, he’s done his homework across the board over time, so knowledge into skill into accomplished result is clearly on display.
+Third, his presentation itself is a superb example of high-quality fuel: obviously, he’s absolutely sincere and passionately (and compassionately) engaged in what he’s presenting – the tunnel is being traversed as he goes and it’s easy to see.
+And last, he’s done his homework across the board over time, so knowledge into skill into accomplished results is clearly on display.
 (I’m also a big fan of the idea that good communication can solve 90% of all problems, and he’s an excellent communicator, which is a very complex, and important, personal skill.)